 - Focuses on companies that are counterintuitive but could win big.

 - Offers a list of stocks for starting a portfolio.

 - Stock Advisor: $199 per year ($99 for the first year)

 - Rule Breakers: $299 per year ($99 for the first year)

 Both newsletters have access to The Motley Fool customer service.
 This is available through email, as well as offering phone support 9 A.M. to 5 P.M., Eastern Time, Monday through Friday.

 In general, Rule Breakers is ideal for those who are looking to add big winners to their portfolios.
 With Rule Breakers, you're going to get more sell recommendations, as well as the buy recommendations, because at some point you'll need to unload your stocks.
 You might consider Rule Breakers if you have a higher risk tolerance since some of the picks might not perform as expected.

 On the other hand, Stock Advisor can be a good choice for someone who wants to build a portfolio with individual stocks but is looking to buy and hold companies.
 Stock Advisor is also aimed more at those who are interested in value stocks.

-However, you can subscribe to both and get access to different ideas for different areas of your portfolio.
+When looking at Motley Fool Rules Breakers vs. Stock Advisor, it's important to consider your own portfolio goals to determine what's likely to fit your investing style.
+And you can subscribe to both and get access to different ideas for different areas of your portfolio.